The Dental Bridge procedure is used when a dental piece has been lost and it is necessary to replace it.

 - The time it takes to finish the procedure is shorter, since it is not necessary to wait till the implant has healed, which can take up to 4 or 6 months.

 - To place the bridge it is necessary to wear off the adjacent pieces which many times are intact or only have minor restorations.
 It is not as conservative in regard of keeping natural teeth intact.

 - The life span of an implant is higher than that of a bridge.
 According to studies, a bridge can last from 5 to 8 years before it needs to be replaced.
 An implant can last up to 10 to 15 years without too much trouble.

-At Advance Dental Costa Rica we can advice you on how to recover lost teeth.
+At Advance Dental Costa Rica we can advice you on how to recover lost teeth, you might be a candidate for our Costa Rica dental bridges or you may be a candidate for another procedure.
 Nowadays, there are a great number of solutions at the grasp of your hands.
 Call us and request information, so that we can give you some ideas on how to get your smile back.

 Contact Us to learn more about our Costa Rica dental bridges and to see if you are a candidate for this procedure.